vishwasbhairab/Handwritten-digit-recognition-MNIST/README.md

-# 🖊️ Handwritten Digit Recognition using CNN
+# 🖊️Digit Recognition using CNN

 This project implements a **handwritten digit recognition system** using a **Convolutional Neural Network (CNN)** trained on the **MNIST dataset**.
 The model can classify digits (0-9) and is integrated with a **GUI for drawing digits** using Tkinter.